charlesnnanna/swiftpay-api/README.md

 ## Getting Started

-To set up the SwiftPay backend locally, follow these steps:
+To set up the SwiftPay API locally, follow these steps:

 1. **Clone the Repository:**
    ```bash